C-Tracy/SpatialEcology/Project/Run_OceanDrift.md

-Scripts for running OpenDrift in python
+# Scripts for running OpenDrift in python

+## Forward in time analysis for July 1-14, 2023.
+Change the time variable to change the start time, and change the timedelta(hours=XX) variable to change the duration of the run.

 ```python3
 python3